Blog Home

 Cons:

-• Adoption and reach.
-Only Android devices support RCS.
-Apple’s iPhone does not support the messaging protocol.
+• Adoption and reach: RCS is a carrier-provided service, and some carriers don’t yet support it.
 Additionally, RCS requires newer smartphone devices and modern mobile operating systems, which could limit its reach.

 What’s the difference between iMessage and RCS?